BachWV/BachWV.github.io/content/about.md

 I am learning Operate System to increase my understanding of the computer system based on hardware.

 It's a tough journey and I suffered a lot of difficulties.But in jyy's course, this journey may not be so painful.
-Jyy's courses are strongly recommended .You can find they on bilibili.
+Jyy's courses are strongly recommended .You can find them on bilibili.

 [1 绪论]({{< relref "posts/os-jyy-1.md" >}})
 [2 程序就是状态机]({{< relref "posts/os-jyy-2.md" >}})